-Compared with domestic transactions, international transactions make it difficult to track fund transfer because national legislation and transaction system, etc. varies from country to country.
+Compared with domestic transactions, international transactions make it difficult to track transfer of criminal proceeds because national legislation and transaction system, etc. varies from country to country.

-Actually, in some cases, criminal proceeds were transferred to/from foreign countries, disguised as legal trade transactions.
-Considering a relevant situation, it is recognized that international transactions have risks to be misused for ML/TF.
-In addition, it is recognized that transactions having the following aspects have higher risks.
+Actually, in some cases, money laundering was conducted through international transactions.
+Therefore, it is recognized that international transactions have risks to be misused for ML/TF.